 National Median Annual Salary & Job Growth For Supply Chain Management

-The bureau of labor statistics provides the following data about job growth in the Supply Chain Management industry.
-As well as the following national median salary data for several different careers in the field of Supply Chain Management.
+The Bureau of Labor Statistics provides the following data about job growth in the supply chain management industry, as well as national median salary data for several different careers in the field:

 Source: Bureau of Labor Statistics.

 Many individuals can improve their professional standing with an online MBA in supply chain management.
 Here’s how one logistician used his MBA to gain a higher position within his company, along with other key milestones that led to that point

 Organizes his college’s annual Thanksgiving food donation drive

 Hired as a logistician for an automobile company

 Completes an online MBA in supply chain management

 Oversees paint procurement for the company’s main plant